aleksnavratil/afterburner/README.md

 **Important Skill #2:** Listening to and comprehending spoken Italian

 It turns out that if you master these two skills, you *get all the other skills for free*.
 Curiously, many heavily-advertised language learning systems spend zero to five percent of their time training these two skills.
-And it turns out that your learning rate is almost exactly predicted by the fraction of your time spent training these skills.
+And it turns out that your learning rate is almost exactly predicted by the amount of time spent training these skills.
 So as a rule of thumb, most popular language learning systems are wasting ~95% of your time.
 That's why Afterburner works so much faster than other systems.

 The whole point of Afterburner is to spend all your study time training **Skill #1**.
 Note that you *absolutely must say the phrase out loud.* If you just think it in your head, or say it in English, or do anything other than say it out loud in your target language, the magic breaks and you'll revert back down to low-speed language acquisition just like in any other system.
 Also, you should try to spend a startlingly small amount of time on each phrase.
 It's critical to get your study rate down to < 10 seconds per phrase.
 7 seconds per phrase is ideal.
-It's tempting to spend more time reviewing each phrase --- don't do this, you have to resist that temptation.
+It's tempting to spend more time reviewing each phrase --- don't fall into this trap.
 Trust that Afterburner's spaced repetition algorithm knows how to teach you things optimally, and give yourself honest grades after trying each phrase as quickly as possible.

 **Skill #2** is trained by [Yabla](https://www.yabla.com/) which you should use alongside Afterburner or Language101.com.

 A consequence of this relentless focus on **Skill #1** is that Afterburner isn't much to look at, particularly if you're used to the shock-and-awe graphics common to many of the heavily-advertised language systems.
-But bear with it, because it teaches you a lot in a short time.

 ## FAQ